Deus Ex: Human Revolution: Reception

 Bramwell positively noted the level design while criticizing repetition within interior environments.
 Reiner found Jensen's voice actor inexpressive and facial animations "robotic", but praised the soundtrack despite its similarity to the music of Mass Effect and generally lauded the world design.
 VanOrd, while praising the visuals, found the facial animations dated and noted long load times as being among some of the technical problems encountered.
 Gies greatly praised the game's artstyle and music, while also noting technical difficulties and faulting the voice acting.
 Frances similarly called the mission environments "gorgeous".
 Channel praised its visuals, and called its voice acting "impeccable".

 In his review of the Director's Cut, IGN's Brian Albert, despite noting inconsistencies in enemy behavior, shared much of his praised with the original version in addition to the added gameplay mechanics and improved boss battles.
 GameSpot's VanOrd again noted dated facial animations and poor AI, but generally praised other aspects of the Director's Cut, particularly pointing out the improvements to boss battles.
 Bramwell, again writing for Eurogamer, particularly praised the revamped boss battles and the inclusion of additional content such as The Missing Link that did not function properly as a standalone release.
 He also echoed much of his praise for the original game.
 Michael Gapper of Official Nintendo Magazine stated that all the changes made to the game for the Director's Cut had improved it for the better, praising its gameplay balance and freedom of choice in addition to the new features.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Human Revolution for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Achievement in Character Performance" (Adam Jensen).